Meridian

 Level 2 — Operator

 The reload command requires op level 2.
-This is the only command Meridian registers — all other interaction happens through the enchanting table, anvil, and library GUIs.
+It is the only server command Meridian registers — the audit command runs entirely client-side and needs no permission.
+All other interaction happens through the enchanting table, anvil, and library GUIs.

 Permissions Mods